dipika-singhania/C2F-TCN/README.md

 Official implementation of Coarse to Fine Multi-Resolution Temporal Convolutional Network for Temporal Action Segmentation [link](https://arxiv.org/pdf/2105.10859.pdf)

+Code for full supervsion version of ‘C2F-TCN: A Framework for Semi- and Fully-Supervised Temporal Action Segmentation’ [link] (https://ieeexplore.ieee.org/abstract/document/10147035) published in TPAMI-2023.

+Code for semi-supervised version of the same is available at [link](https://github.com/dipika-singhania/ICC-Semi-Supervised-TAS).

 ### Data download and directory structure: